JaladeAlan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #5: function that reverses a string
 #6: function that prints every other character of a string, starting with the first character
 #7: a function that prints half of a string
+#8: function that prints n elements of an array of integers